Amagasaki Hyogo, Japan Travel Guide

 Be aware of certain weather patterns during certain seasons.

-The rainy season (Tsuyu) typically runs from early June to mid-July.
+The rainy season (Tsuyu) typically runs from the Beginning of june to mid-July.
 Expect frequent, often heavy, rainfall and high humidity.
 An Umbrella and waterproof shoes become useful.
 Typhoon season extends from late summer to early autumn (August to October), with September usually seeing the most activity.
-Amagasaki can experience intense winds and heavy rain from passing typhoons.
+Amagasaki may encounter intense winds and heavy rain from passing typhoons.
 Public transport sometimes faces disruptions.
 Monitor weather forecasts closely during these months.
 Summers bring heatwave conditions, with temperatures exceeding 35°C (95°F) and high humidity, presenting a heatstroke risk.
-Stay hydrated and seek air-conditioned spaces.
+Stay hydrated and seek air-air-conditioned spaces.

-Late March-April (Cherry Blossoms), Golden Week (the End of april/early May), Obon (mid-August)
+Late March-April (The Blooming of cherry trees), Golden Week (the End of april/early May), Obon (mid-August)

 Beautiful scenery, comfortable weather, many cultural events.